 Physical request with UUDT Response

 The choice between USDT and UUDT approaches would depend on factors such as the size of the diagnostic data payload, the available bandwidth on the CAN bus, and the specific requirements of the diagnostic application.
-Both methods aim to efficiently transmit diagnostic information over the CAN network while considering speed, reliability, and resource utilization.
+Both methods aim to efficiently transmit diagnostic information over the CAN network while considering speed, reliability and resource utilization.